aleen42/PersonalWiki/summary/coremail/coremail_providers_structure/coremail_providers_structure.md

 >>> Organization Units (Departments)
 >>>> Users (entity, non-entity)

-Any user will have a level of service (COS), which can also used to identified users.
+Any user will have a level of service (COS), which can also be used to identified users.